Notes & Resources

 Classical Electrodynamics

-1. The perfect book for an introduction at an undergraduate level: Introduction to electrodynamics (4. ed), Griffiths
+1. The perfect introduction at an undergraduate level: Introduction to electrodynamics (4. ed), Griffiths

 Quantum Mechanics